atomix/atomix.github.io/atomix/docs/custom-resources.md

 ---

 {:.no-margin-top}
 The Atomix API is designed to facilitate operating on arbitrary user-defined resources.
 When a custom resource is created via `Atomix.create`, an associated state machine will be created on each Atomix replica, and operations submitted by the resource instance will be applied to the replicated state machine.
-In that sense, think of a `Resource` instance as a client-side object and a `StateMachine` instance as the server-side representation of that object.
+In that sense, think of a `Resource` instance as a client-side object and a [`StateMachine`][StateMachine] instance as the server-side representation of that object.

-To define a new resource, simply extend the base `AbstractResource` class:
+To define a new resource, simply extend the base [`AbstractResource`][AbstractResource] class:

 ```java
 @ResourceTypeInfo(id=1, factory=DistributedValueFactory.class)